 What if I incur expenses in relation to my job?

-If you are an employee and you incur certain business expenses yourself, you might be able to get tax relief.
+If you are an employee and you incur certain business expenses yourself, that your employer does not reimburse, you might be able to get tax relief.
 This only applies to business expenses that relate to doing your job.
 Here we discuss the relief.

 Please note that even if tax relief is available, there is no National Insurance relief available.